MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 On Linux systems, you should not use CRAN as a source for third-party packages, because they may require a current version of R that may be different than that distributed with Microsoft R Server and R Client.
 Microsoft R Server and R Client sets the default repository to a fixed CRAN snapshot maintained at [mran.microsoft.com](http://mran.microsoft.com).

+> [!Tip]
->*Big Data Big Analytics Tip*: The RevoScaleR package is included with every distribution of Microsoft R Server and R Client, and is automatically loaded into memory when you start the program.
+> The RevoScaleR package is included with every distribution of Microsoft R Server and R Client, and is automatically loaded into memory when you start the program.
 So all of the “rx” functions mentioned in these tips are at your fingertips.
 You can get information on them by using the ? at the command line, for example: *?rxLinMod*

 ## Using Microsoft R via Rscript and R CMD BATCH

 Microsoft R Server and R Client are intended for high-performance computing and analytics, and some users are accustomed to running their analyses via batch mode and command-line scripting. *R CMD BATCH* generally works with Microsoft R Server and R Client with no modifications needed, but to get full advantage of the Microsoft R Server and R Client extensions with other command line invocations, you need to know a little bit about how Microsoft R Server and R Client work.

 Microsoft R is 100% R, with the standard R BLAS and LAPACK libraries substituted out for the Intel Math Kernel Libraries, and with a number of additional packages.
 Some of these packages are added to the default package list by the *Rprofile.site* file distributed with Microsoft R Server and R Client.
-If you use *Rscript* (or, on some systems, the equivalent Revoscript) with a Microsoft R Server or R Client script, be sure to add the flag *–default-packages=* to your call; this ensures that the Microsoft R default packages are loaded (including the *methods* package from base R).
+If you use *Rscript* (or, on some systems, the equivalent Revoscript) with a Microsoft R Server or R Client script, be sure to add the flag `–default-packages=` to your call; this ensures that the Microsoft R default packages are loaded (including the *methods* package from base R).

-Similarly, you should avoid the –vanilla construction for invoking Microsoft R Server or R Client; this method of invocation avoids evaluating the *Rprofile.site* file, so that this is equivalent to calling R without the Microsoft R Server or R Client extensions (except the MKL BLAS and LAPACK libraries).
+Similarly, you should avoid the `–vanilla` construction for invoking Microsoft R Server or R Client; this method of invocation avoids evaluating the *Rprofile.site* file, so that this is equivalent to calling R without the Microsoft R Server or R Client extensions (except the MKL BLAS and LAPACK libraries).

-# Getting Started with Big Data in R
+<a name="ExploreScaleRFunctions"></a>
+## Expore ScaleR Functions

 The **RevoScaleR** package, included in Microsoft R Server and R Client, provides a framework for quickly writing start-to-finish, scalable R code for data analysis.
 Even if you are relatively new to R, you can get started with just a few basic functions.

-## Step 1: Accessing Your Data with *rxImport*
+### Step 1: Access Data with *rxImport*

 The *rxImport* function allows you to import data from fixed or delimited text files, SAS files, SPSS files, or a SQL Server, Teradata or ODBC connection.
 There’s no need to have SAS or SPSS installed on your system to import those file types, but you will need an ODBC driver for your data base to access it.
 Let’s use an example of a delimited text file available in the sample data directory of the **RevoScaleR** package, a small data set containing simulated mortgage default data.
 We’ll store the location of the file in a character string, then import the data into an in-memory data set (data frame) using the default settings: